-- 1. Population-specific interventions are founded and designed from the ground up, by and for members of the underserved community and with ongoing guidance from survivors in the community. - 2.
+- Population-specific interventions are founded and designed from the ground up, by and for members of the underserved community and with ongoing guidance from survivors in the community. - 2.
 The underserved community's lived experiences, core constructs, and particular needs (as defined by people from that community) inform the design and implementation of services and decision-making. - 3.
-Services are population-specific focused. values, behaviors, expectations and norms of the underserved community are present at every level of service delivery. - Services and materials are provided in an accessible format in the primary language or 4. mode of communication of the underserved group and/or individual survivor.

-(Based on definition developed by OCADSV Culturally Specific Definitions Work Group)
+Services are population-specific focused.
+Values, behaviors, expectations, and norms of the underserved community are present at every level of the program's leadership team and service delivery. - 4.
+Services and materials are provided in an accessible format in the primary language or mode of communication of the underserved group and/or individual survivor.
+(Based on definition developed by OCADSV.)